Erotemic/ubelt/README.rst

 Installation:
 =============

-UBelt is written in pure Python and integrated into the python package index.
+Ubelt is written in pure Python and integrated into the python package index.
 Just pip install it and then import it!

 From pypi: